Cristinamulas/Text-Classification-And-Sentiment-Analysis-On-Hotel-Reviews/README.md

 The maximum number of characters in a review is 2,535 and the minimum number is 195 characters.
 The average length of characters in a review is 469 characters.

 ![](Images/review_frequency)

+## Data Preprocessing / Feature Engineering

+Given clean data, I used Spacy to tokenize, lemmatize and filter the data.
+I have vectorized the reviews with term frequency-inverse document frequency (tf-idf) values, which provided insight to the weight of each word in each document and also with Word Count vectorizer.